A postgraduate program

 Applicants must hold an approved degree or equivalent qualification from an approved tertiary institution.
 Admission is based on academic merit as determined by assessment of an applicant's qualifications.

-Students must obtain a Police Check before they can apply for school experience and teaching practicum placements.
+Students must obtain a Child-Related Employment Screening through the Department of Communities and Social Inclusion (DCSI) before they can apply for school experience and teaching practicum placements.

 The Master of Teaching is a pre-service teaching degree and admission normally will not be granted to applicants who already hold a teaching qualification.
 Applicants must hold an approved undergraduate Bachelor degree or equivalent qualification with specialisations which cover 2 teaching areas.
 Applicants need to have completed an undergraduate major in one curriculum studies specialisation offered by the School of Education in order to teach that subject to year 12.